 He lives with his wife in Cobourg, Ontario, Canada.

 Overview of the Artistic Activities:

-2017 to present: Minimal Art - Series O, Geometrical Conception and Impromptu Series
+2017 to present: Minimal Art - Series O, Geometrical Abstractions and Impromptu Series

 The desire to create minimalism in its pure retro reduced form started in early 2017.